lucachr/nitrogen/README.md

     nitrogen -i
 ```

+Nitrogen will download the required packages, install the package
+with dependencies at the specified versions, and restore the dependencies back
+to the default (master branch or latest version) versions.
-If you want to mantain your dependencies at the version required by your
+If you want to mantain the dependencies at the version required by your
 package, instead launch it with '-i --no-clean'

 ```
     nitrogen -i --no-clean
 ```

-After you have done with the work on your package, restore depencencies
+After you have done with the work on your package, restore the depencencies
-at the default (master branch or latest version) versions with
+at the default versions with the '-c' (--clean) option.

 ```
     nitrogen -c